 This sits at the planning stage of the audit.
 It isn’t something that happens once and gets filed away.
 The assessment gets updated throughout the engagement as new information comes to light.
 If something unexpected turns up during testing, the team goes back and reconsiders whether the original conclusions still hold.

-The risk assessment procedures include inquiry (asking management and staff questions), observation (watching how processes work in practice), inspection (reviewing documents, records and reports), and analytical procedures (looking at relationships between financial and non-financial data to spot anything unusual).
+The risk assessment procedures include four techniques.
+Inquiry means asking management and staff direct questions.
+Observation means watching how processes work in practice.
+Inspection means reviewing documents, records and reports.
+Analytical procedures look at relationships between financial and non-financial data to spot anything unusual.

 Getting this right is critical.
 If the auditor underestimates risk in a particular area, they won’t gather sufficient appropriate audit evidence to support their opinion.
 If they overestimate it, the engagement takes longer and costs more than it should.
 ISA 315 provides the framework for getting this balance right.